Organizing ideas in mind maps

 Organization anomalies

 There are several important issues related to the elaboration of classifications.
-First, the same set of elements can be classified in several ways; Which is better?
+First, the same set of elements can be classified in several ways; which is better?

 - Classification may not have room for all elements